taylorjdawson/ERC20Tutorial/projects/ERC20 Token with Amberdata.io/TBD/Interface Setup/details.md

 # Contract Functions
 Within the `ERC20Interface` interface we are going to define 6 external functions

+TODO: Mention token symbol & name how having the interface ensures that we'll get a token symbol and name to appear when exchanges or etc ask for it

 # Contract Events
 TODO: ...explain